top of page

 • Have a named Parish Safeguarding Officer (PSO) to work with the incumbent and the PCC to implement policy and procedures

-• Safely recruit, train and support all those with any responsibility for children, young people and adults to have the confidence and skills to recognise and
+• Safely recruit, train and support all those with any responsibility for children, young people and adults to have the confidence and skills to recognise and respond to abuse

 • Ensure that there is appropriate insurance cover for all activities involving children and adults undertaken in the name of the parish